 x1, x2, x3, x4

 While macros are powerful tools, they're not without their limitations.
-Their black-box nature means that misuse can lead to unexpected results or compromise computational safety.
+Their black-box nature means that misuse of macros can lead to unexpected results or compromise computational safety.
 That's why it's crucial to identify the right scenarios for each macro.
-Although this requires some upfront work, it's considerably less demanding than implementing the same functionality from scratch.
+Although this requires some upfront work, it's considerably less demanding than implementing the functionality from scratch.

 One distinctive feature of Julia is its ability to execute for-loops with exceptional speed.
 In fact, carefully optimized for-loops can reach peak performance within the language.
 This efficiency stems from the versatility of for-loops, which lets users fine-tune them for their specific needs.
 As a result, it's no surprise that one prominent application of macros is to customize how for-loops are computed.

 While bounds checking prevents bugs, it comes at a performance cost: the additional checks not only introduce computational overhead, but also limit the compiler's ability to implement certain optimizations.
-In situations where iterations are guaranteed to stay within an array's bounds, nonetheless, these safety checks become redundant.
+In situations where iterations are guaranteed to stay within an array's bounds, these safety checks become redundant.
 Consequently, we can safely boost performance by disabling bounds checking with the @inbounds macro.

-Despite this, disabling bounds checking simultaneously renders code unsafe: it increases the risk of crashes and silent errors, additionally creating security vulnerabilities.
-In this context, @inbounds shifts the responsibility of applying the macro onto the user, who must be absolutely certain that the iteration range is within the arrays' bounds.
+@inbounds macro perfectly illustrates both the power and risks associated with macro usage.
+When applied judiciously, it can yield substantial performance gains, especially when multiple slices are involved.Despite this, disabling bounds checking simultaneously renders code unsafe: it increases the risk of crashes and silent errors, additionally creating security vulnerabilities.
+In this context, @inbounds shifts the responsibility of applying the macro onto the user, who must be absolutely certain that the iteration range lies within the arrays' bounds.

 x = rand(1_000)